hyli-org/hyliquid/README.md

 ## Fully Open and RISC-V First

-We openly credit Lighter for popularizing the split between fast execution and asynchronous proving.
+We openly credit Lighter and Starkex for popularizing the design.
 Hyliquid applies the same pattern but keeps the entire stack transparent:

 - **Contracts, backend, prover, and UI** live in this repo with permissive licenses.
 - **RISC-V artifacts** are published (`elf/orderbook`, `elf/orderbook_vk`), so anyone can verify the binaries we run.